Code-Institute-Submissions/GRHUGHES-Portfolio/README.md

 - The Personal Info section idea and implementation remains largely the same as used in Code Institute's UCD Rosie Resume Mini Project.
 - [Bootstrap 4.5.0](https://getbootstrap.com/docs/4.5/getting-started/introduction/): Bootstrap was used throughout the project mainly to make the site responsive using Bootstrap's Grid System.
+- Credit to MD Bootstrap for the animated hamburger menu icon found under 'Hamburger menu icon animations' over at [mdbootstrap.com](https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/).
+- Credit to Merangely Asensi for the scipt to close the hamburger menu after making after clicking/tapping the button or making a selection, found [here](https://codepen.io/imprfcto/pen/WNNpBLp).

 ### Content